-Sustenagen believe their product is the most advanced on the market.
-Quality is high with many functional benefits.
-It’s the most premium priced in the category.
-Its brand essence is around expertise in health and well-being.
+Sustenagen claims its product is the most advanced on the market.
+It’s high quality with many functional benefits to support it and is the most premium-priced in the category.
+Its brand essence is expertise in health and well-being.

-That shows in their choices of tangible brand assets.
-For example, their brand colours are purple which signifies authority, and blue which signifies trust and calmness. (see our colour psychology in marketing article for more on this).
+This shows in their tangible brand assets.
+For example, their brand colours are purple which signifies authority, and blue which signifies trust and calmness.
+(See our colour psychology in marketing article for more on this).

 B2B to drive HCP recommendation

-The rules around advertising medical products limits how much they can do with consumers.
+The rules around advertising medical products limit how much they can do with consumers.
 For example, they can’t advertise certain products.
-They have to be careful about claims they make.
+They have to be careful about the claims they make.

 Instead, they prioritise B2B activities to drive HCP recommendation.
 The HCP is perceived as an unbiased expert adviser.
 Their recommendation influences buying decisions at a hospital and individual patient level.